symblai/nextjs-symblai-demo/docs/how-to-video-processing.md

 ### Passing additional Async API parameters to get more granular insights

-We can pass various parameters to improve processing of audio files.
+We can pass various parameters to improve processing of video files.
 These parameters can be passed as a query string.
 Such parameters include:

 - `customVocabulary` - Contains a list of words and phrases that provide hints to the speech recognition task.